 -Added to body and glaze formulations to promote hardness.

--Used in crucilbles, nozzles and valves to resist the attack of molten metals.
+-Used in crucibles, nozzles, valves and even refractory bricks to resist the attack of molten metals.

 -Used as an opacifier in glazes and frits (makes transparents white).
 Opacifying power is similar to zirconium silicate (6-9% for semi-opacity, 10-15% for full opacity).

 -Used as a whitener in porcelains.

 -It has chemical and corrosion resistance at temperatures well above the melting point of alumina.
 It's hardness and resistance to heat make it suitable for use in abrasives, cutting tools and engine parts.

 -It is useful as a medical implant material.

 -Its ionic conductivity makes it valuable in sensors and fuel cells.

 In its pure form, mechanical strength is limited, but very high strength and hardness can be produced by adding a stabilizer.
 Partially Stabilized Zirconias (PSZ) add small amounts of lime, yttrium or magnesia to create a super tough multi-phase matrix.

 Opacifiers are powders that turn transparent glazes opaque by various chemical and physical mechanisms (and combinations of mechanisms).